Morris Schuring: 2024

-The remainder of the season was inconsistent, scoring no points in the 6 Hours of São Paulo and the 6 Hours of Fuji, only mustering a third-place finish as their best result of the latter half of their campaign at the Lone Star Le Mans, the race in-between São Paulo and Fuji.
+The remainder of the season was inconsistent, with Schuring scoring no points in the 6 Hours of São Paulo or the 6 Hours of Fuji, and between São Paulo and Fuji only managed a third-place finish at the Lone Star Le Mans, the team's best result of the latter half of their campaign.
 They ended their season with a fifth place at the 8 Hours of Bahrain and finished the drivers' championship in the runner-up position with 105 points.

-With Herberth Motorsport, Schuring made his debut in the 2024 GT World Challenge Europe Endurance Cup in the Bronze Cup alongside Ralf Bohn and Robert Renauer.
-The first round at Le Castellet would bring in points, but the rest of the campaign was plagued by retirement and a did not start at Monza Circuit.
-Their best finish was a fourth place in their category in the final round of the championship at the Jeddah Corniche Circuit.
-They finished the championship in 18th with 21 points.
+Also in 2024, Schuring made his debut in the 2024 GT World Challenge Europe Endurance Cup with Herberth Motorsport, driving in the Bronze Cup alongside Ralf Bohn and Robert Renauer.
+The first round at Le Castellet brought in points, but the rest of the campaign was plagued by retirement and a DNS ("Did Not Start") at Monza Circuit.
+The team's best finish was a fourth place in their category in the final round of the championship at the Jeddah Corniche Circuit, resulting in them finishing 18th in the championship with 21 points.